-Missed Tests and Assignments (including midterm examinations)
+Missed Tests (including midterm examinations)

-Students who miss a test or assignment for reasons entirely beyond their control (e.g. illness) may submit a request for special consideration.
-Provided that notification and documentation are provided in a timely manner, and that the request is subsequently approved, no academic penalty will be applied.
+Students who miss a test for reasons entirely beyond their control (e.g. illness) may submit a request for special consideration.
+Provided that notification and documentation are provided in a timely manner, and that the request is subsequently approved by the Commerce Program Office, no academic penalty will be applied.

-In such cases, students must notify Rotman Commerce on the date of the missed test (or due date in the case of course work) and submit supporting documentation (e.g. Verification of Student Illness or Injury form) to the Rotman Commerce Program Office within 48 hours of the originally scheduled test or due date.
-Students who do not provide Rotman Commerce or the instructor with appropriate or sufficient supporting documentation will be given a grade of 0 (zero) for the missed test or course deliverable.

-Documentation submitted in support of petitions for missing tests and assignments must be original; no faxed or scanned copies will be accepted
+In such cases, students must notify Rotman Commerce on the date of the missed test and submit supporting documentation (e.g. Verification of Student Illness or Injury form) to the Rotman Commerce Program Office within 48 hours of the originally scheduled test.
+Students who do not provide appropriate or sufficient supporting documentation will be given a grade of 0 (zero) for the missed test.
+Documentation submitted in support of petitions for missing tests must be original; no faxed or scanned copies will be accepted.

-Note that the physician's report must establish that the patient was examined and diagnosed at the time of illness, not after the fact.
+Note that a physician's report must establish that the patient was examined and diagnosed at the time of illness, not after the fact.
 Rotman Commerce will not accept a statement that merely confirms a later report of illness made by the student to a physician.

-If for documented legitimate medical or compassionate reasons, a student is unable to take a term test, the 30% of the course deliverable for that test will be re-allocated to remaining course deliverables.
+If for legitimate, documented, medical or compassionate reasons a student is unable to take a term test, the 30% will be re-allocated to other components of the grade.
 Note that a student missing the first term test will not be receiving any course feedback before the course drop deadline.
-If a student is unable to take a term test due to a scheduling conflict, they should consult the instructor.
-All reasons must be approved by the Commerce Office.
-If for any legitimate reasons a student would have to miss both term tests, they must inform the instructor and obtain approval from the Commerce Office to take a 100% final examination in order to complete the course in the current term.
+If for legitimate reasons a student misses both term tests, they must obtain approval from the Commerce Office to take a 100% final examination in order to complete the course in the current term.